Nesvilab/FragPipe/docs/tutorial_offset.md

 <br>

 ### Add the data
-1) Load the [files](https://www.dropbox.com/sh/6yif51e8x3t9v7j/AADfqLPZ4qUe1XcPQ4UuI_Kea?dl=0) (drag and drop or browse) and specify experiments: “DMSO” for the file ending 69, “PTL” (short for parthenolide) for the one ending 70.
+1) Load the mzML files and specify experiments: “DMSO” for the file ending 69, “PTL” (short for parthenolide) for the one ending 70.
 2) Select the 'Mass-Offset-CommonPTMs' workflow from the dropdown menu and click 'Load'.

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/offset-workflow.png)